 We care about data privacy and security and strive to keep our security practices on par with industry leaders.
 Read our most frequently asked questions about data privacy and security.

-The content we create is very sensitive and we don't want to share boards outside our Miro account.
-Is it possible?
+The content we create is very sensitive.
+How do we make sure we don't share boards outside of our Miro teams?

 Miro Enterprise provides the following features to help you ensure team members can collaborate in Miro while maintaining security and privacy.

 - Sharing policy allows you to set a list of trusted domain.
 Only users with emails in listed domains can be invited to your subscription.

 - Link access controls allow you to disable users from sharing boards via a public link, ensuring only users who are part of your subscription can access specific boards.

 - Domain control allows you to verify ownership of corporate domains and provides the control needed to maintain a centrally-managed Enterprise subscription.